 Ngorongoro Crater highlands trek

-This is what Introducing Africa safari is known for: as operators of the most invigorating and rustic trekking safaris in Tanzania.
+This is what Introducing Africa safari is known for: as operators of the most invigorating and rustic trekking safaris in Tanzania like visit to the Ngorongoro Crater highlands trek.
 We pioneered our crater highlands treks from the plains of Ngorongoro to the shores of the lake in Empakai Crater, down the Great Rift Valley wall to spectacular Lake Natron, where a swim in the cool waterfall pools awaits you.

 It can be done in 4, 5, 6 or 7 days depending, and we will be more than happy to incorporate a few trekking days into your safari!